 A dedicated professional with over 12 years experience in project management, research, training, monitoring and evaluation at local and international level.
 His career contribution to date has been in the area of public health and development work to demystify effects of poverty, disease and social injustices for young people, orphans and vulnerable children, survivors of torture and persons with mental disorders and epilepsy.
 He holds an MSc in Public Health.

 Vincent is a strong proponent of evidence based – proactive capacity development for health care in developing countries and joined Michelle in developing Nurses Reaching Out from its conception.

 Vincent is the representative of Nurses Reaching Out in Uganda and manages the NGO on a local basis; he and Michelle work closely to further the work as a whole.

-Harriett’s home district is Kitgum which is around 100 kilometres from Gulu.
-Harriett, who has a diploma in catering and hotel management, moved to Gulu to find work.
-Whilst in Kitgum Harriett worked as a receptionist at the very upmarket Boma Hotel, but once she had moved to Gulu, she worked for the Watoto church for five years as a cook where she provided meals for young children.
+Harriet’s home district is Kitgum which is around 100 kilometres from Gulu.
+Harriet, who has a diploma in catering and hotel management, moved to Gulu to find work.
+Whilst in Kitgum Harriet worked as a receptionist at the very upmarket Boma Hotel, but once she had moved to Gulu, she worked for the Watoto church for five years as a cook where she provided meals for young children.

-Harriett started working for Nurses Reaching Out (NRO) on the 25:35 Feeding Project in June 2016.
-Harriett plans menus, buys food in the local market then prepares and cooks the meals before distributing them to the patients to whom she also offers friendship and support.
+Harriet started working for Nurses Reaching Out (NRO) on the 25:35 Feeding Project in June 2016.
+Harriet plans menus, buys food in the local market then prepares and cooks the meals before distributing them to the patients to whom she also offers friendship and support.